-The Gruppo Sportivo or GS-GFNY are happy to have you aboard for our Sunday group rides leading up to the #thirdSundayinMay – in 2021 that’s May 16!
-To participate in the group rides you only need to be registered for the race, be self-sufficient on your bike, follow some basic ground rules, and be able to hold the pace of one of the three groups that will go out each Sunday at 9AM from Allison Park in Englewood Cliffs, NJ – just a few feet North of Fort Lee.
-Here is a map link for easy reference https://goo.gl/maps/fBBumaKpf9ktA1YD6.
+The Gruppo Sportivo or GS-GFNY are happy to have you aboard for our Sunday group rides leading up to the #thirdSundayinMay – in 2024 that’s May 19!
+To participate in the group rides you only need to be registered for the race, be self-sufficient on your bike, follow some basic ground rules, and be able to hold the pace of one of the three groups.
+Group pace and start location details can be found on the NYC Group Ride page.

-The group rides provide riders in the New York City area that are registered for the race, the opportunity to meet other riders, reconnect with riders you may know already, learn some new skills, and start to build up the base miles that you will need to have a great day on the bike at the GFNY NYC Championship.
-Above all, the rides are designed to show you the course, and to keep enjoying cycling all Winter long and into the Spring.
+The group rides provide riders in the New York City area who are registered for the race with the opportunity to meet other riders, reconnect with riders you may know already, learn some new skills, and start to build up the base miles that you will need to have a great day on the bike at the GFNY NYC Championship.
+Above all, the rides are designed to show you the course and to keep enjoying cycling all Winter long and into the Spring.
 Let’s face it, these rides will keep you motivated on days when the couch seems like a much better idea.
-Trust us – it’ isn’t!
+Trust us – it isn’t!
 When attending each week, you may eventually find yourself ready to try riding with a faster group, climbing more confidently, or handling the elements.
 Whatever your desired result, it’s the proven preparation for your best GFNY Championship NYC performance.

 First Things First – The Mandatory Minimums

-There are three minimums you must meet to attend the rides – no exceptions:
+There are three minimums you must meet to attend the rides:

-- You must be registered for the 2020 GFNY NYC Championship.
+- You must be registered for the 2024 GFNY NYC Championship.
 You can do that here if you haven’t done so already.
 (Worth noting that the price goes up the longer you wait, so, do the math.
-Lower registration fee + free group rides = no brainer).
+Lower registration fee + free group rides = no-brainer).
 If you haven’t registered for GFNY you can register here.

 - Finally, sign up for the group rides on the Thursday morning prior to the Sunday that you will be riding.
-The registrations will open on the GFNY.CC site (registration and waiver on the same form) on those Thursday mornings and will close on Friday night at midnight.
+The registrations will open on the NYC Group Ride page (registration and waiver on the same form) on those Thursday mornings and will close on Friday night at midnight.
 As stated earlier, knowing who and how many, allows the GS-GFNY to plan accordingly and create the best possible experience on the rides.

 Ready to Ride?